ualsg/InstantCITY/README.md

   </a>
 </p>

-This is the official repo of InstantCITY, a Geospatial Data Translation model for urban form analysis, transfer, and quality control
+This is the official repo of InstantCITY, a Geospatial Data Translation model for urban form analysis, transfer, and quality control.

 ## Running InstantCITY

 ### 1. Install prerequisites

 Use `environment.yml` to create a conda environment for GANmapper